Fazil-Anlatan/Arkanoid-C/README.md

 LINUX/MAC: works without any extra requirement

 Just run the makefile as normal and should work

 $make

+$make clean
+Deletes all .o and .exe files.

 For developer tools use $make DEV=1
 This enables the use of 'l' and 'L' for skipping levels